teknopaul/midiOverIP/README.md

+## midiOverIP

-## midiOverIP by teknopaul
+  by teknopaul

 midiOverIP is a GPLv3 Windows clone of multimidicast by Dirk Jagdmann for Linux and ipMIDI for Windows from http://nerds.de

-It is a Windows APP, it does not run on Linux use multimidicast on Linux.
+It is a Windows app, it does not run on Linux, use multimidicast on Linux.

-All three of these packages take midi packets and ping them as UDP packets to a fixed multicast address and port and should be compatible.
+All three of these apps take midi packets and ping them as UDP packets to a fixed multicast address and porti.
+They should all be compatible.

-The one from nerds.de is limited to work for 60 mins unless you pay, so I wrote midiOverIP.
+The app from nerds.de is limited to work for 60 mins unless you pay, which is why I wrote midiOverIP.

-nerds.de one is porbably better if you want to spend money and dont have a thing about free software.
+nerds.de one is probably better if you want to spend money and don't have a thing about free software.

 The combination of multimidicast and midiOverIP enables me to have LMMS as the master and control VST midi instruments running on a